danielwohlgemuth/free-genai-bootcamp-2025/opea-comps/README.md

 - ~~The `deepseek-r1:1.5b` model wasn't able to generate a valid JSON response because it also included it's thinking process in the response.
 A special cleanup step would be needed to return only the JSON response.~~

 - Both issues were fixed by specifying the JSON response format in the prompt.
 Both `llama3.2:1b` and `deepseek-r1:1.5b` were able to generate a valid JSON response.
+See an example of how to define the JSON response format in [opea-comps/llm/README.md](./llm/README.md#Request-Structured-outputs).

 - Error handling needs to be improved.
 There is some kind of telemetry collector issue (`requests.exceptions.ConnectionError: HTTPConnectionPool(host='localhost', port=4318) ...`, port 4318 is an Open Telemetry port) that is filling up the logs with distracting information when there is an error.